 Symptoms of Gum Disease

 Gum disease is largely a silent disease.
-Many people don’t realize they have gum disease until it’s developed to an advanced degree.
-Some of the symptoms associated with gum disease include:
+Many people don’t realize they have a problem until it’s developed to an advanced degree.
+Some of the symptoms include:

 - Redness, tenderness, and bleeding in gums